Middle School Handbook

 Each of the behaviors described below may subject the student to disciplinary action including suspension and/or expulsion from school.

-- The sale, distribution, possession, or use of drugs, alcohol, fake drugs, steroids, inhalants, or look-alike drugs that has a negative effect on the school environment is prohibited.
+The sale, distribution, possession, or use of drugs, alcohol, fake drugs, steroids, inhalants, or look-alike drugs that have a negative effect on the school environment is prohibited.
 Attempted sale or distribution is also prohibited.
 This includes nonalcoholic beers and wines, and the like.

 Many drug abuse offenses are also felonies.
 Sale also includes the possession or sale of over-the-counter medication to another student.

-The school prohibits the sale, distribution, use, or possession of any form of tobacco ( ) or electronic cigarettes or similar devices during school time, on school grounds, or at any school activity.
+The school prohibits the sale, distribution, use, or possession of any form of tobacco, vapes, or other electronic cigarettes or similar devices during school time, on school grounds, or at any school activity.
 This prohibition also applies when going to and from school and at school bus stops.
 Violations of this rule could result in suspension or expulsion.
-“Use of tobacco” shall mean all uses of tobacco, including cigars, cigarettes, or pipe tobacco, chewing tobacco, snuff, or any other matter or substance that contains tobacco, in addition to papers used to roll cigarettes.
-The display of unlighted cigars, cigarettes, pipes, other “smoking” paraphernalia or tobacco products on one’s person is also prohibited by this policy.
+“Use of tobacco” shall mean all uses of tobacco, including cigars, cigarettes, vapes, or pipe tobacco, chewing tobacco, snuff, or any other matter or substance that contains tobacco, in addition to papers used to roll cigarettes.
+The display of unlighted cigars, cigarettes, pipes, vaping products, or other “smoking” paraphernalia or tobacco products on one’s person is also prohibited by this policy.

 Students who disrupt the school may be subject to suspension or expulsion.